Total Knee Replacement for Athletes

 Only if a knee is worn out on all sides of the joint, is angulated severely, or has other confounding factors do we use a full knee replacement (though we do not usually replace the patella).
 Moreover, when we perform a knee replacement we use uncemented components that the body can grow into.
 Extremely accurate robotic guidance permits us to use this option in over 95% of our joint replacements.
 This eliminates the need for cement.

-The traditional cause of artificial joint replacement failures, in the absence of infection, is most commonly the loosening of the cement from the bone interface, and the wearing out of the plastic inserts.
+The traditional cause of artificial joint replacement failures, in the absence of infection, is most commonly the loosening of the cement from the bone interface1, and the wearing out of the plastic inserts.
 Much of this observed loosening was due to the weakening of the bone (osteoporosis) as patients age and decrease their activities.
 But the only known effective way to build bone is by resistance exercise.
-Therefore, by increasing your weightlifting, cycling, skiing, and hiking, you decrease the chance of the component loosening by strengthening the bone.
+Therefore, by increasing your weightlifting, cycling, skiing, and hiking, you decrease the chance of the component loosening by strengthening the bone2.
 Additionally, the stronger the muscles are, the less force goes through the joint.
 Muscle absorbs force, guides more normal mechanics, and protects the joint.
 Increasing weightlifting increases muscle size more than any other activity.

 Dr. Stone explains why it's important to build muscle after a joint replacement